 What happened on Strictly Come Dancing on Saturday night?

-From star-studded guests to Alexandra Burke's Quickstep - here are all the memorable moments from Strictly Come Dancing 2017's Blackpool Week
+Here are all the memorable moments from Week 10 on Strictly Come Dancing 2017...

-The atmosphere was emanating out of the ballroom and onto our screens during Strictly Come Dancing 2017’s Blackpool Week.
+Beautiful Quickstep performances from Joe and Mollie were the highlights of Week 10 – plus Claudia Winkleman was teasing Mollie and AJ about the rumours of a romance between them.
+See how everyone did below…

-Not only was JK Rowling in the crowd to support Susan Calman, but Peter Kay and Lenny Henry were even on hand to help out Claudia Winkleman.
+- Strictly Come Dancing’s Mollie and AJ respond to those romance rumours

 It was a good week for…